-The practice of immigration law is filled with topic-specific jargon, including a multitude of three-and four-letter acronyms, a dictionary's worth of immigration-specific legalese, and more nuances in terminology than any new practitioner can possibly decipher alone.
+The practice of immigration law is filled with topic-specific jargon, including a multitude of three-and four-letter acronyms, a dictionary's worth of immigrationspecific legalese, and more nuances in terminology than any new practitioner can possibly decipher alone.
 It's almost its own language, and as such, it requires expert guidance to help master it.
-Panelists on this fundamentals session will do just that, explaining the meanings of immigration-specific concepts and terms, and delving deeper into the unique language and rules essential to the practice of immigration law.
+Panelists on this fundamentals session will do just that, explaining the meanings of immigrationspecific concepts and terms, and delving deeper into the unique language and rules essential to the practice of immigration law.

-- Foreign national vs. citizen, nonimmigrant vs. immigrant - Visa, visa waiver, visa exemption - Visa expiration vs. petition expiration vs. period of admission - Changing status, extending status, adjusting status - o Consular processing vs. adjusting status - Inadmissibility vs. removability - Priority dates, filing dates, and final action dates: understanding the Visa Bulletin
+- Foreign national vs. citizen, nonimmigrant vs. immigrant - Visa, visa waiver, and visa exemption - Visa expiration vs. petition expiration vs. period of admission - Changing status, extending status, and adjusting status - Consular processing vs. adjusting status - Inadmissibility vs. removability - Priority dates, filing dates, and final action dates: understanding the Visa Bulletin